 Eat Smaller Portions

 Moderation is key.
-Pay attention to the serving size on the package, and eat a smaller amount than you would if you were eating a meal made from fresh ingredients.
+Pay attention to the serving size on the package, and eat a smaller amount than you would if you were eating a meal made with fresh ingredients.

 Plan for Fresh Foods